ceford/j4xdemos-data-jdocmanual/manuals/help/de/contacts/contacts-options.md

 - **Fax.** Anzeigen oder Verbergen der Faxnummer.
 - **Website.** Anzeigen oder Verbergen der Website.
 - **Bild.** Anzeigen oder Verbergen des Bildes.
-- **Bild auswÃ¤hlen.** Das Bild fÃ¼r den Kontakt auswÃ¤hlen.
+- **Bild auswählen.** Das Bild für den Kontakt auswählen.
 - **Weitere Informationen.** Anzeigen oder Verbergen weiterer Informationen.
-- **vCard.** Anzeigen oder Verbergen der MÃ¶glichkeit, im vCard-Format zu exportieren.
+- **vCard.** Anzeigen oder Verbergen der Möglichkeit, im vCard-Format zu exportieren.
 - **Show User Articles.** Show User Articles::If this contact is mapped to a user, and if this is set to Show, then a list of articles created by this user will show.